jQuery has been around for over a decade now. The platform enables front-end developers and…

 What made Sublime Text stand out from any other code editor in the market, is the integration of a package manager that can be used to add custom plugins and custom Sublime Text themes to personalize the coding experience.
 This has led to the development of thousands of unique Sublime plugins that add the most versatile functionality to your development environment.
 Some of the plugins have been downloaded over a million times, indicating their great success in making Sublime Text the best code editor on the planet.
-We will be showcasing only the best Sublime Text plugins for both the version 2 and version 3.
-We made sure to include as much variety as possible, with the intention of these plugins to be used by both front-end and back-end developers.
+We will be showcasing only the best Sublime Text plugins for both version 2 and version 3.
+We made sure to include as much variety as possible, with the intention of these plugins being used by both front-end and back-end developers.
 Share your own in the comments!

 Package Control is what makes everything else work from this list, so you will need to download and activate it for your Sublime Text installation.
-Package Control is your little plugin central for Sublime.
+It’s your little plugin central for Sublime.
 It gives you access to a simple module that lets you download, install and activate all kinds of Sublime plugins, but also supports general developer tasks and helps with having more time to focus on coding.
 To date, more than seven million users have installed Package Control, indicating the huge popularity of the Sublime package manager, and being a testament of how an open-source project can be of help to millions of users, at the cost of donations from those who use the platform, incredible work indeed.

 Materialized CSS Snippets